UnitTestBot/UTBotJava/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-_Please, help us to recreate the environment.
+_Substitute this text with an information that can help us to recreate the environment.
 For instance, specify Java version, test framework with a version (JUnit, TestNG...), Mockito configuration (packages, classes, statics), were the test parametrized or not and so on._

 **Additional context**